Institute for Human Rights & Humanitarian Studies Events

 Co-sponsored by the Sustainability Committee, Philosophy Department and the Center for Ethics

 Screening of the award winning film Dignity Harbor, followed by a discussion by filmmaker Mike Gualdoni and Holly Schroeder from St. Louis Homeless Winter Outreach.

 Co-sponsored by the Institute for Human Rights and Humanitarian Studies, Behavior and Social Sciences Club, and Webster University Amnesty International.

 Andrew Jolivette: Indian Blood: Mixed Race Identity, Indigenous People, and HIV/AIDS

-His lecture, Indian Blood: Mixed Race Identity, Indigenous People, and HIV/AIDS, explored issues of inter-generational trauma, Native American cultural resilience, stress coping mechanisms, and identity politics within the context of public health disparities—ranging from mental health in urban environments to political activism, and the sacred role of two-spirit, same-gender loving indigenous populations throughout the United States.
+Indian Blood: Mixed Race Identity, Indigenous People, and HIV/AIDS, explores issues of inter-generational trauma, Native American cultural resilience, stress coping mechanisms, and identity politics within the context of public health disparities—ranging from mental health in urban environments to political activism, and the sacred role of two-spirit, same-gender loving indigenous populations throughout the United States.